Ravnur-Inc/ams-api-replacement-demo-app/docs/drm-user-guide.md

 2. Create Streaming Locator for existing asset with appropriate Content Key Policy and Streaming Policy.
 Streaming Policy should be Predefined_MultiDrmStreaming.
 ![screenshot](img/fairplay-sl.png)

-3. Then you need to get streaming paths.
+3. Then you need to get streaming paths (HLS).
 ![screenshot](img/fairplay-paths.png)

 4. For playback testing we can use SHAKA Player.
-Open browser that supports FairPlay, go To https://shaka-player-demo.appspot.com/demo -> Custom Content and create new player source.
+Open browser that supports FairPlay, go To [Shaka Player Demo](https://shaka-player-demo.appspot.com/) -> Custom Content and create new player source.
 Enter streaming url to Manifest URL field.
 ![screenshot](img/fairplay-shaka-main.png)

 5. Go to DRM pane.
-In Custom License Server URL field you need to enter https://fps.ezdrm.com/api/licenses/[fairplay_asset_id]?locatorid=[locator_id]&authorization=[token], in Custom License Certificate URL enter the URL to your Apple FairPlay sertificate.
+In Custom License Server URL field you need to enter https://fps.ezdrm.com/api/licenses/[fairplay_asset_id]?locatorid=[locator_id]&authorization=[token].
+In the Custom License Certificate URL field, enter the URL to your Apple FairPlay certificate.

    ![screenshot](img/fairplay-shaka-drm.png)